 Aids in avoiding equipment failures caused by water leaks in the workplace.

-Assists in the prevention of fires caused by electrical failures induced by concealed water leaks.
+Assists in the prevention of fires caused by electrical failures induced by concealed water leaks. - It does not result in any structural, equipment, or electrical damage.

 Easily detects hidden issues.